Trust your body, outsmart the marketing:

 • “What’s your view on masking and unmasking?”

-You are listening for:
+What you’re listening for:

 • specificity, not slogans